Marquise Brown Player Prop Bets for NFL Week 13 | Baltimore vs. Pittsburgh 12/5/2021

 Season Stats

-- Brown's 770 receiving yards (70.0 per game) are the best mark amongst the Ravens.
-He's been targeted 92 times, and has 60 receptions and six touchdowns.
+- This season Brown has 60 catches on 92 targets, with a team-high 770 receiving yards (70.0 per game) and six touchdowns.

-- Brown has been the target of 92 of his team's 388 passing attempts this season, or 23.7% of the target share.
+- So far this season, 23.7% of the 388 passes thrown by his team have gone Brown's way.

-- With seven targets in the red zone this season, Brown has been on the receiving end of 17.1% of his team's 41 red zone pass attempts.
+- Brown (seven red zone targets) has been the recipient of 17.1% of his team's 41 red zone pass attempts.

-- The Ravens, who rank 17th in the NFL in points scored, have dropped back to pass 51.9% of the time while running the ball 48.1% of the time.
+- The Ravens have run 51.9% passing plays and 48.1% rushing plays this season.
+They rank 17th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Steelers.